torvalds/linux/Documentation/networking/can.rst

 Local Loopback of Sent Frames
 -----------------------------

-As known from other networking concepts the data exchanging applications may run on the same or different nodes without any change (except for the according addressing information):
+As kanalwn from other networking concepts the data exchanging applications may run on the same or different analdes without any change (except for the according addressing information):

 .. code::